Learning the Basics of VMware Horizon 7.12 – Part 12 – Using Update Manager with Instant Clones and Creating Additional Machines

 Figure 34 shows details on the RDS Hosts.

-There are now additional machines if you wish to go back through Part 10 Accessing Resources and verify each of the three test users can access a Windows 10 virtual desktop.
+There are now additional machines if you wish to go back through Chapter 10 Accessing Resources and verify that each test user can access a Windows 10 virtual desktop.

-With additional Instant Clone machines available, the desktop pool machines should be added to the ControlUp console.
+With additional Instant Clone machines available, the desktop pool machines add to the ControlUp console.

 In the ControlUp console, click the Home tab and click Add Machines, as shown in Figure 35.